Raising awareness: Know Your Risk

 We support people to make changes that could reduce their risk of Type 2 diabetes.

-Diabetes UK is working to ensure that there is more support for people at high risk of Type 2 diabetes to take action.
+We're working to make sure there is more support for people at high risk of Type 2 diabetes.
 In England, the NHS Diabetes Prevention Programme – a partnership between NHS England, Public Health England and Diabetes UK – will support thousands to reduce their risk of Type 2 diabetes, leading to a delayed diagnosis or prevent it altogether.
-We will encourage the implementation of similar schemes across the UK.
+We'd like to see similar schemes across the UK.

-We also help people take action on their risk through our partnership with the British Heart Foundation and Tesco.
-2015 saw the start of a three-year National Charity Partnership with Tesco and the British Heart Foundation.
+We also help people take action on their risk through our partnership with the British Heart Foundation and Tesco which began in 2015.
 Our Let’s Do This campaign encourages families to have fun while making small changes to what they eat and to how active they are through our Beat the Street initiative, community programmes and our online goal-setting tool.
-In its first year, more than 22,000 East Londoners clocked up 103,000 miles by walking, running or cycling for Beat the Street, an initiative designed to encourage people to get active.

 Creating a healthier environment